Prodesire/SimpleProjects/learnserver/README.md

 # LearnServer
-Learn how server runs and advantages and disadvantages of different implementations.
+Learning how server runs and advantages and disadvantages of different implementations.

 Python2/3 could run these scripts well.
 And the HTTP performance test uses wrk as test tool, python3.5.1 as test environment.